 Vitamin K1 (phytonadione) is the only vitamin K preparation that should be used to reverse anticoagulant induced vitamin K deficiency or to treat infants or pregnant women.
 In addition, patients with glucose-6-phosphate dehydrogenase (G6PD) deficiency have an increased risk of hemolysis with other vitamin K preparations.
 Vitamin K1 is superior to the other previously commercially available vitamin K preparations because it is more active, requires smaller doses, and has fewer associated risks.15,34

 Vitamins K3 (menadione) and K4 (menadiol sodium diphosphate) are no longer approved by the US Food and Drug Administration, (FDA) because they can produce hemolysis, hyperbilirubinemia, and kernicterus in neonates, as well as hemolysis in G6PD-deficient patients.
 The only advantage that menadione and menadiol sodium diphosphate have is that these preparations are absorbed directly from the intestine by a passive process that does not require the presence of bile salts.
-Theoretically, they are advantageous for patients ...
+Theoretically, ...